dirediredock/React.js_HelloWorld/README.md

 5. Browser will open with React app (with hot reloading!).
 6. To terminate, Control+C on Terminal.

+Note: TypeScript module components are found in the src/components folder, these are the modules rendered.
+Everything else is scaffolding so that the browser can interpret and render content, such as that found in `App.tsx`.

 # List of packages installed through Terminal (requires Homebrew)

 Babel JavaScript compiler